HarneetKaur04/financial-management-system/README.md

 - chart.js: Library for creating interactive charts and graphs on web pages.
 - chartjs-adapter-date-fns: Adapter for using date-fns with Chart.js.
 - chartjs-plugin-datalabels: Plugin for displaying data labels on charts.
 - firebase: Development platform for building web and mobile applications.
+Used it for user authentication and registerion.
 - react: Library for building user interfaces.
 Used for Firebase service: authentication.
 - react-chartjs-2: React wrapper for Chart.js.
 - react-dom: React package for working with the DOM.